 - You operate as a partnership, corporation, or limited liability company

 Related Article | 5 Scams To Watch Out For As An Immigrant Business Owner

 Are EIN Numbers Public Record?

 EIN numbers are federal, public record, which means someone could get their hand on it if they wanted to.
 Just like your Social Security Number, your EIN contains private, crucial information.
-Theoretically, someone with your EIN number could open up an account as your business.
+Theoretically, someone with your EIN number could open up a business account as your business entity.